Alejandro Davidovich Fokina

 Alejandro Davidovich Fokina (born 5 June 1999) is a Spanish professional tennis player.
-He has a career-high ATP singles ranking of World No. 25 achieved on 20 March 2023 and a career-high doubles ranking of World No. 213 achieved on 17 May 2021.
+He has a career-high ATP singles ranking of world No. 14, achieved on 3 November 2025 and a doubles ranking of No. 196, achieved on 21 February 2022.
+He is currently the No. 2 singles player from Spain.

 Early life

-Davidovich Fokina was born and raised in La Cala del Moral, Rincón de la Victoria, about 10 km away from Málaga, Spain, to a Swedish-Russian father Eduard Mark Davidovich, and a Russian mother Tatiana Fokina.
+Davidovich Fokina was born and raised in La Cala del Moral, Rincón de la Victoria, about 10 km away from Málaga, Spain, to Swedish-Russian father Eduard Mark Davidovich, and Russian mother Tatiana Fokina.
 His father is a former boxer.
 Davidovich Fokina has a brother, Mark.
-He began playing tennis with his father at the age of three.
+Alejandro began playing tennis with his father at the age of three.
 When he turned five, he started training at Calaflores and later Serramar tennis courts with coach Manolo Rubiales.

-Since 2009, Jorge Aguirre has been his coach.

 Junior career

 Davidovich Fokina was Spanish Champion at U12, U15 and U18 levels.
 He started his professional tennis career in 2016.
 He won his first ITF Grade 1 in Canada at the Repentigny Internationaux de Tennis Junior, defeating Félix Auger-Aliassime in the semifinal, and Liam Caruana in the final.
-In October, he won his first doubles title in a Futures tournament held in Nigeria partnering French player Alexis Klégou.
+In October, he won his first doubles title in a Futures held in Nigeria partnering French player Alexis Klégou.
 During 2017, as a junior, he made his ATP debut at the Barcelona Open Banc Sabadell in April thanks to a qualifying wild card.
 He defeated Roberto Carballés Baena in three sets.
 He lost in the second round of qualifying to Santiago Giraldo in three sets.
-He also reached the junior Roland Garros semifinals, losing to Alexei Popyrin in straight sets.
+He also reached the junior French Open semifinals, losing to Alexei Popyrin in straight sets.

 He defeated Rudolf Molleker in the first round and won the 2017 Wimbledon boys' singles title without dropping a set, winning the final against Argentine Axel Geller.